 We offer degrees that are in high demand in today’s workplace.
 For undergraduates: bachelor of arts, bachelor of music, bachelor of science, bachelor of science in nursing are available.
 The graduate programs include: master of arts, master of business administration, master of science in nursing and master of science in community psychology.
 Certificate and licensure programs are also available.

-At Alverno, 100% of full-time undergraduate students who filed the FAFSA and demonstrated need received assistance from the college’s $35 million-plus financial aid program in 2011-12.
+At Alverno, 100% of full-time undergraduate students who filed the Free Application for Federal Student Aid and demonstrated need received financial aid assistance from the college’s $37 million-plus financial aid program in 2015-16.

-Alverno College is on a 46-acre campus located in a safe, residential neighborhood on the southwest edge of Milwaukee, Wisconsin and offers easy access to Milwaukee’s vibrant city life.
+Alverno College is on a 46-acre campus located in a safe, residential neighborhood on the southwest edge of Milwaukee, Wis., and offers easy access to Milwaukee’s vibrant city life.

 Programs of Study: 60-plus

-Graduate programs for men and women meet the needs of the 21st century professional with programs including the Master of Arts in Education, Master of Business Administration, Master of Science in Nursing and Master of Science in Community Psychology.
+Graduate programs for men and women meet the needs of the 21st-century professional with programs including the Master of Arts in Education, Master of Business Administration and Master of Science in Community Psychology.

-With two residence halls, 30 student organizations and clubs, sports teams, outdoor recreational and communal areas, Pitman Theater, the Commons, The Mug Coffeehouse & Café, the Fitness Center and numerous art and cultural events on Alverno’s campus, there are friends to make, interests to be explored and activities to enjoy.
+With two residence halls, 30 student organizations and clubs, sports teams, outdoor recreational and communal areas, the Pitman Theater, the Commons, the Inferno Café, the Fitness Center, and numerous art and cultural events on Alverno's campus, there are friends to make, interests to be explored and activities to enjoy.

 Tuition and Fees